Eve Security Installer 2.2.20

 Interactive install (secrets in env, passed explicitly)

-Omit --non-interactive so the script prompts for cluster, TLS strategy, namespace, /etc/hosts, CA trust, etc. Fill in the exports, then run (from the eve-installer directory or with CHART_PATH set, or add OCI flags as in Script only + chart from GHCR):
+Omit --non-interactive so the installer prompts for cluster, TLS strategy, namespace, /etc/hosts, CA trust, etc. With a license key you only need two secrets — fill in the exports, then run the curl one-liner with the flags appended:

 export OPENAI_KEY=''